February 6, 2019

 Add any applicable federal nonbankruptcy exemptions.

 This list includes the majority of bankruptcy exemptions available in Nebraska.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Nebraska may have changed the amounts since this list was last updated.
-Consider checking with your local bankruptcy court or bankruptcy attorney.
+However, doesn’t include all exemptions.
+Also, states often create qualification requirements for specific exemptions, and Nebraska might have changed the amounts since this list was last updated.
+Check the Nebraska Revised Statutes or with a local bankruptcy lawyer.